PierreWCS/beer-shop/README.md

 - Add products to his cart, saved in the localstorage.

-- Make an order
+- Make an order, and follow the evolution of the order

+- Have an order history

 - Create an account, login and subscribe to the shop newsletter.

 - Send a message with a contact form on the "about" page.

 ADMIN can:

-If the user is connected with an admin account, he can have an access to the url: /admin.
+If the user is connected with an admin account, he can have an access to the url: /admin, and he can:

 - Manage the products, stocks, and add new products from the website.

-- Manage the orders
+- Manage the orders and modify the status

 - See the messages from the contact form